nuxt/website-v2/content/en/faq/cached-components.md

 ---
 title: How to cache Vue components?
-description: How to cache Vue components in NuxtJS?
+description: How to cache Vue components in Nuxt.js?
 menu: Using nginx as a proxy
 category: configuration
 position: 8